Estacaco/Scarecrows-Selection/README.md

-# SoH-CustomMusic
+# Scarecrow's Selection
-Custom music files I've created for Ship of Harkinian
+Scarecrow's Selection is a set of music I've converted for use with Ship of Harkinian
+Make a folder called music in your mods folder and drop them in, or alternatively just put them in your mods folder.

 ### Tracks: